demidenm/hcpya_preprocess/scripts/taskevents/info_emotion/README.md

 ## Basic Trial Structure

-The task includes "Face and "Shape" blocks.
-The tasks starts with the the presentation of whether a Shape or Face block (avg durations 2.9 [min/max, 2.9/3.1]).
-After the Cue, the stimuli appear.
-After the stimulus, there is a brief fixation before the consecutive stimulus. stimuli are consecutive after the fixation before the change in block, whereby a new Cue starts.
-See diagram below.
+The task includes *Face* and *Shape* blocks.

+Task Flow:
+- The task starts with the presentation of whether it is a *Shape* or *Face* block.
+- After the cue, the *stimuli* appear.
+- After each stimulus, there is a brief *fixation* before the next consecutive stimulus.
+- Stimuli continue consecutively after the fixation until there is a change in block, at which point a new *cue* prompt starts.

+*See the diagram below for reference.*

 <div style="text-align: center;">
   <img src="./emotion_task_diagram.svg" />